Nice to meet you.

 Not only are database security solutions designed to protect the data held within, they also maintain the database management system itself, along with the applications, systems, servers, and other infrastructure connected to the database.

-For most IT teams, using dedicated database security software is the easiest way to track activity within every database and make sure that only permitted users are able to access the most sensitive data.
-Essential features like encryption and activity monitoring are typically built into these systems, making management of databases and their security more efficient for businesses of any size.
+For most IT teams, dedicated database security software is the easiest way to track activity within every database and ensure that only permitted users can access the most sensitive data.
+Essential features like encryption and activity monitoring are typically built into these systems, making database management and security more efficient for businesses of any size.

 Why database security is important?